peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 ```

 **Agent Behavior**:
-- If pip fails, try `pip3` or create virtual environment
+- Use `python -m pip` inside the active virtual environment if `pip` alias is ambiguous
-- If dependency conflicts occur, document them and attempt resolution
+- If dependency conflicts occur, document them and attempt resolution (pin versions or recreate venv if needed)
 - Consider using `pip install --upgrade` for problematic packages

 ## Phase 3: Iterative Testing & Fixing Loop